 The fellowship is open to physicians who have completed a residency in either dermatology or pathology and is designed to train individuals to function as independent dermatopathologists.
 Though our program is accredited for two positions, one fellow is accepted each year.
 Our goal is to have one dermatology-trained fellow and one pathology-trained fellow.

-The fellowship is currently filled through the 2018-2019 academic year.
+Our fellowship is filled through the 2025-2026 academic year.

 The program provides training in the morphologic evaluation of inflammatory skin disease and cutaneous neoplasms, use of histochemical and immunohistochemical stains, and evaluation of direct immunofluorescence specimens.

 For dermatologists, the fellowship involves surgical pathology training in the Saint Louis University Department of Pathology and SSM Health Cardinal Glennon Children's Medical Center.
-Pathology-trained fellows will participate in clinics in the Department of Dermatology, completing clinical requirement with an emphasis in clinicopathologic correlations.
+Pathology-trained fellows will participate in clinics in the Department of Dermatology, completing clinical requirements with an emphasis in clinicopathologic correlations.

 Research in either the Department of Dermatology or Department of Pathology is required.
 Fellows actively teach medical students and residents and participate in didactic conferences as appropriate to previous residency training.

 Medical School: University of Kansas School of Medicine

 Intern year Program: Scripps Mercy Hospital, San Diego

 Moment you first saw yourself as a dermatologist: Third year of medical school, when I was interested in the balance and close association between pathology and clinical dermatology

 If you were a dermatology diagnosis you would be: Granuloma Annulare